apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 The [SQL Client](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sqlclient/) is bundled in the regular Flink distribution and can be run out-of-the-box.
 It requires only a running Flink cluster where table programs can be executed (since Flink SQL is a thin abstraction over the Table API).

 There are many ways to set up Flink but you will run it locally for the purpose of this tutorial.
-[Download Flink](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/try-flink/local_installation/#downloading-flink) and [start a local cluster](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/try-flink/local_installation/#starting-and-stopping-a-local-cluster) with one worker (or TaskManager).
+[Download Flink](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/try-flink/local_installation/#downloading-flink) and [start a local cluster](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/try-flink/local_installation/#starting-and-stopping-a-local-cluster) with one worker (the TaskManager).

 The scripts for the SQL client are located in the `/bin` directory of Flink.
 You can start the client by executing: